 One of my past time favorite dishes is Kerala Chicken Curry.
 Kerala is known as the “Land of Spices”.
 Like the unique cultural and natural heritage of the state, the cuisines of Kerala are also unique and special.

-The Kerala cuisine is known for its spicy and hot foods.
-The food is generally fresh, aromatic and flavored, Keralites are mostly fish-and-rice eating people.
-Sea food is popular among Malayalees.
+The Kerala cuisine palate is known for a spicy touch generally fresh, aromatic and flavored.
+Keralites are mostly fish-and-rice eating people with seafood being popular among Malayalees.
 “Karimeen” or fried fish is a famous dish as is fish curry called “Fish Moilee.”

 The evolution of the culinary style of Kerala can be traced to the society, culture, history and topography of the state.
 Almost every dish prepared in Kerala has coconut and spices to flavor the local cuisine giving it a sharp pungency that is heightened with the use of tamarind, while coconut gives it its richness, absorbing some of the tongue-teasing, pepper-hot flavors.
 Coconut milk is used to create a tasty gravy and lends a sweet tinge to the cooking.
 The oil used for cooking also is mainly coconut or vegetable oil.